rlui001/multi-blog-udacity/README.md

 3. Add directory (where the files are downloaded) to Google App Engine
 4. Run it in Google App Engine
 5. Press the 'browser' button to automatically open a page to the blog.

+Note:
+  - static folder and main.css not used
+  - index.yaml has a manual index for Comment
+  - errors do not display on the page, only in the url (can easily be fixed)